ericrreid/GenMarkOpus/README.md

 # GenMarkOpus
-Demonstration Java code to implement Opus atop MongoDB, using three primary collections and two-way linkages.
+Demonstration Java code to implement Opus atop MongoDB, using three primary collections and two-way linkages. opustestbed.jar is provided as a pre-compiled .jar file with all needed libraries.

 ## Dependencies
 * To build: Java 8 or later JDK, internet access, Maven